ishiharaf/tracker/README.md

 }
 ```

 Change the contents of `contractor.info` to reflect your information, and `company.info` to reflect the company information.
-After you're done with that, run the app with `node -w` and an invoice will appear inside the `invoices` folder.
+Run the app with `node -w` and an invoice will appear inside the `invoices` folder.

 You can pass additional arguments to change some details.
-To change the invoice, you have to edit the source code.
+To change the invoice or make other changes permanent, you have to edit the source code.

 ## Options
 - `-h` displays a help message.